Exeter College, Devon: Future Skills Centre

 The Future Skills Centre is a building owned jointly by the college and Devon County Council.
 It was previously owned by Flybe and used as a training academy.
 Currently, travel and tourism classes study there, alongside aeronautical engineering due to its proximity to the airport.
 It also has a small non-flying aircraft which is maintained by the students.
 Second year T-level Design, Surveying and Planning students also attend this campus, due to Falcon House being at capacity.
 The building also hosts meetings and sessions, as well as police training.

 Haven Banks Outdoor Education Centre

 Haven Banks is situated on Exeter Quay, and runs sailing, canoeing, kayaking, archery, first aid and team building activities.

-Hele Road site (Barnabys Block)
+Hele Road site

 The Hele Road site, which is the main college site, comprises the Tower and Hele buildings, the adjoining Digital and Data Centre and a number of other smaller buildings.
 The bulk of the college's administration and teaching is situated on-site.